OSmall/SeQRe/README.md

 		- A POST request is made to the API
 		- A JSON response containing an encrypted cAuth is provided
 		- A QR containing the encrypted cAuth is displayed
 		- In future iterations, this QR will be decrypted locally on a users primary device
+- In the future, the webpage will be hosted on a server, but for now it is run locally and will access the remote AWS API.
+Simply open index.html in a browser.

 NOTE: {userID: 'Oliver', alias: 'iPhone 11'} is a registered credential